 The global pandemic is the prevailing headline of 2020.
 Businesses were never the same.
 Companies were staggered and forced to re-strategize their operations.
-However, while complying with the government regulations on Work From Home (WFH) arrangements due to the lockdowns, the Business Process Outsourcing (BPO) industry in the Philippines proved to be among the top industries who were resilient and flexible.
+However, while complying with the government regulations on Work From Home (WFH) arrangements due to the lockdowns, the Business Process Outsourcing (BPO) industry in the Philippines proved to be among the top industries that were resilient and flexible.
 The industry maintained the quality of its services despite the hardships of the pandemic.

 As we look forward to bouncing back and being optimistic about work this 2021, it should be noted that flexible and virtual workgroups are here to stay.